2015-16 Cornerstone Grant Recipients

 Sponsored by Goodland, Kans., Lodge No. 1528

-"It would be an honor to have the Elks National Foundation be my partner in this service project," Elizabeth shared.
+Elizabeth is thankful for the opportunity to become more connected with the Elks and the Elks National Foundation through her Cornerstone Grant.
 "As a child, I remember participating in Drug Awareness events and the yearly Hoop Shoot contest in my community.
 These projects affected my life in a positive way and were my first introduction to my local Elks Lodge.
 I am extremely grateful for the impact that the Elks National Foundation had had on my childhood and my academics and I would like nothing more than to create a project that could have a positive impact on the lives of students in my community."

 2014-15 Cornerstone Grant Recipients